Daniel Roher: Career

 His 2019 film Once Were Brothers: Robbie Robertson and the Band was also screened at the 2019 Whistler Film Festival, where it was the winner of the Whistler Film Festival Documentary Award.
 Roher and Eamonn O'Connor were Canadian Screen Award nominees for Best Editing in a Documentary at the 8th Canadian Screen Awards in 2020, and Canadian Cinema Editors award nominees for Best Editing in a Documentary in 2020.

 Roher previously directed the short documentaries Survivors Rowe, which was a CSA nominee for Best Documentary Program at the 5th Canadian Screen Awards in 2017, and Sourtoe: The Story of the Sorry Cannibal, which was a CSA nominee for Best Direction in a Web Program or Series at the 6th Canadian Screen Awards in 2018.

-In October 2024, it was announced that Roher was entering production on Tuner, his first narrative fiction film.
+In 2025, Roher directed Tuner, his first narrative fiction film.
+The thriller starred Leo Woodall, Dustin Hoffman, Havana Rose Liu, Jean Reno, Lior Raz, and Tovah Feldshuh, and premiered at Telluride Film Festival.

-His film Blink was nominated for Cinema for Peace Dove for The Most Valuable Documentary Film of the Year in 2025.
+In December 2025, it was announced that Roher would co-direct The AI Doc: Or How I Became an Apocaloptimist, a documentary feature film about the future of AI.
+The film, co-directed with Charlie Tyrell, premiered at the Sundance Film Festival in January 2026.